Variational Markov chain mixtures with automatic component selection: Theory: Limits on Markov Chain Mixture Modeling

+Thm.~\ref{thm:1} derives a comparable bound for the Markov mixture, making explicit how the KL divergence controls the overall classification error.
+This result complements recent work by Lee et al.~\cite{lee2025near}, who prove high-probability error bounds and also find that KL divergence governs the clustering error.

-To interpret the theorem, it is instructive to consider what happens to the KL divergence as the trajectory length $T$ approaches infinity.
+To interpret the theorem, it is instructive to consider what happens to the KL divergence in the specific case of a Markov chain mixture as the trajectory length $T$ approaches infinity.
 If the Markov chain $i$ has a unique stationary measure $\bm{\pi}_i \in [0, 1]^s$, then in the limit $T \rightarrow \infty$ the ergodic theorem for Markov chains \cite[Sec.~1.10]{norris1997markov} guarantees